qd-qd/sdk-tutorials/onboarding/chapter-3/2-section-2.md

 ## Immutability

 **Immutability** refers to the *unchangeability of objects over time, or the inability to perform changes*.
 In the case of blockchains, once data has been included in the blockchain editing or deleting it is nearly impossible.
 The use of hashes ensures a high degree of immutability and easy tampering detection.
-If data is edited or removed, the block’s hash and chain would fail, and changes could only be introduced using the consensus mechanism of the network.
+If data is edited or removed, the block's hash and chain would fail, and changes could only be introduced using the consensus mechanism of the network.

 <HighlightBox type="info">